johnjenkins/adg-components/README.md

 Our components are thoroughly tested using [Playwright](https://playwright.dev/).

-- Make sure your local server is running
+- Make sure your local server is running (and its port is `3333`)
 - `$ npm run test:run` for headless
 - `$ npm run test:gui` to see the magic happen!

 See <playwright.config.ts> for further configuration.

+### Debugging

+- To debug the component's internals, simply add a `debugger` statement in a `*.tsx` file.
+This will trigger the debugging environment in your browser.
+- To debug Playwright tests, install [Playwright Test for VSCode](https://marketplace.visualstudio.com/items?itemName=ms-playwright.playwright), then add a breakpoint in a `*.spec.ts` file.
+Now open the "Testing" tab on the left (below "Extensions"), and click "Debug Tests" or hover over a specific test and click "Debug Test").
+This will run the test environment in headed mode and trigger the debugging environment in VSCode.

 ## Involved parties